 Well, I think that the Biden administration is pushing back on Larry Summers and Olivier Blanchard.
 I don’t see the kind of inflation that they’re talking about being a real threat, and certainly not a sustained threat.
 Maybe in the short run, just like we had short run supply constraints for toilet paper and for hand sanitizer, but the economy adjusted, and you can find those things now.
 So I think that the inflation worries are overblown, just like they were in the last recession.

-So you don’t have like an inflationary pressure on the price of real goods, partially because it’s absorbed in the financial sector.
-So in a way, I think it’s true that we don’t have to be so concerned, but there are added concerns that might derive from that.
+So you don’t have an inflationary pressure on the price of real goods, partially because it’s absorbed in the financial sector.
+There are added concerns that might derive from that.

 That’s certainly true.
 But I think the other thing that is being underestimated, and this is why I am saying that lived experience just matters so much: is a lot of analysis seems to be coming from the upper branch of this K shaped recovery.
 You, me and our friends, right here, who can stay at home, who are possibly refinancing or buying homes, that thinking is very different from the thinking that is guiding where the marginal propensity to consume is a lot higher.
 So I just think that that we’re thinking about the wrong kind of runs on things and where you could see inflationary, probably won’t.
 Let’s say, with respect to computer chips, firms are instituting delays, rather than raising prices.
 The consumer is the one who will have to absorb this, but it’s not going to be seen in inflation data.
 It might be seen on customer dissatisfaction data, it might be seen on ratings on Yelp.